 STANDARD COMPLIANCE STATEMENT COA INTERPRETATIONS & TIPS DRAFT/COMPLIANCE This column is applicable to candidacy programs only!
-4.0.1: The program presents its plan for ongoing assessment of student outcomes for all identified competencies in the generalist level of practice (baccalaureate social work programs) and the generalist and specialized The program's assessment plan was presented for generalist levels of practice (baccalaureate social work programs) and the generalist and specialized levels of practice (master's social work programs) for each program option.
-This standard explores: How competent are students on the basis of receiving your curriculum?
+4.0.1: The program presents its plan for ongoing assessment of student outcomes for all identified competencies in the generalist level of practice (baccalaureate social work programs) and the generalist and specialized The program's assessment plan was presented for generalist levels of practice (baccalaureate social work programs) and the generalist and specialized levels of practice (master's social work programs) for each program option. • This standard explores: How competent are students on the basis of receiving your curriculum?
+Student learning outcomes is defined on pg.
+21 of the EPAS.
 A matrix in table format is very helpful in responding to this standard.
 A narrative preceding the assessment matrix is required.
-A narrative thoroughly describing the assessment plan in response to each bullet point under AS 4.0.1 is required.
 DRAFT AT BENCHMARK 1 COMPLIANCE AT BENCHMARK 2 and 3 levels of practice (master's social work programs).
 Assessment of competence is done by program designated faculty or field personnel.
 The plan includes: